-Filing a Wrongful Death Claim in North Carolina
+Filing A Wrongful Death Claim After Your Loss

 There is nothing more heart-wrenching than losing a family member unexpectedly.
 If your loved one was killed because of another person’s negligence or wrongful conduct, you are likely to feel justifiably angry, confused, and unsure of where to turn.